 Medical Malpractice Lawyers Near Me

-Our offices are located in Brooklyn, NY.
-Although our offices are in Brooklyn, NY we serve the whole NYC Metro Area and represent clients in every borough of New York City.
+Our offices are located in Brooklyn, NY, however we serve the entire NYC Metro Area and represent clients in every borough of New York City.
 Our Medical Malpractice Lawyers are able to travel to you if you are unable to meet at our offices due to an injury.
 We also provide free transportation to and from our offices.

 Our office address is: